backstage/backstage/.changeset/gorgeous-apples-reply.md

 '@backstage/config-loader': minor
 ---

-Forward `null` values read from configuration files in configuration data, rather treating them as absence of config.
+Forward `null` values read from configuration files in configuration data, rather than treating them as an absence of config.